How to Relieve Tension in Babies: 10 Gentle Ways to Calm Your Little One

 When to Call Your Pediatrician

-• Has persistent stiffness or trouble relaxing their limbs.
+• Shows persistent stiffness or difficulty relaxing limbs

-• Cries inconsolably for more than 3 hours a day (possible colic).
+• Cries for more than three hours daily (possible colic)

 Quick FAQs About Baby Tension